onicai/llama_cpp_canister/README.md

 ![llama](https://user-images.githubusercontent.com/1991296/230134379-7181e485-c521-4d23-a0d6-f7b3b61ba524.png)

-This repo allows you to deploy [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp) as a Smart Contract on the Internet Computer.
+`llama_cpp_canister` allows you to deploy [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp) as a Smart Contract on the Internet Computer.

+- MIT open source 🧑‍💻
+- Well documented 📝
+- Fully QA'd via CI/CD ✅
+- Easy to build, test & deploy 🚧
+- Smoke testing framework using pytest 🚬

 # Try it out

 You can try out a deployed version at https://icgpt.icpp.world/

+# Need help?

+If you decide to use llama_cpp_canister in your ICP dApp, we want to help you.

+We do NOT consider llama_cpp_canister "our IP".
+It is for the broad benefit of DeAI on ICP, and we hope many of you will try it out and use it.

+Please join our [OpenChat C++ community](https://oc.app/community/cklkv-3aaaa-aaaar-ar7uq-cai/?ref=6e3y2-4yaaa-aaaaf-araya-cai) for any questions, discussions or feedback. ❤️

-# WARNING ⚠️
+# Limitations ⚠️

-This repo is under heavy development. 🚧

 - Important limitation is that you can only build the canister on a `Mac`.
 (Windows & Linux is coming soon)
+- The IC supports 32bit canisters only, which limits the size of deployable LLMs to ~0.5B parameters
 - Everything is moving fast, so refresh your local clone frequently. ⏰
-- The canister endpoint APIs are not yet fixed.
-Expect breaking changes ❗❗❗
+- The canister endpoint APIs are not yet 100% fixed.
+We might introduce breaking changes ❗❗❗

-# Questions & Discussions ❓

-Please join our [OpenChat C++ community](https://oc.app/community/cklkv-3aaaa-aaaar-ar7uq-cai/?ref=6e3y2-4yaaa-aaaaf-araya-cai) for any questions, discussions or feedback. ❤️

 # Set up